 The middle of nowhere can also mean:

-- Long drives from Point A to Point B
+- and long drives from Point A to Point B.

-Just do your research, especially if you want to linger a while.
+Just do your research, especially if you want to linger there for a while.

-Every time I talk to my mother, she asks the same thing: “Are you bored of this life yet?”
-My response is always the same: “How could I be bored of all things?!?”
-(Nevermind she’s gotten a trip to Nashville out of it.)
+Every time I talked to my mother, she would ask the same thing: “Are you bored of this life yet?”
+My response was always the same: “How could I be bored?”
+(She got a trip to Nashville out of it, so she wasn’t hurting the whole time.)

 Someone needs to get your mail.